thinkglitch/DevOps-fellow/Readme.md

 git reset --hard HEAD~1
 git push origin dev --force
 ```
-Danger: this rewrites history and can break other collaborators’ work.
+Warning: This rewrites history and may disrupt the work of other collaborators.

 ---

-#  Bash Scripting
-This document covers key concepts, including variables, conditionals, loops, arithmetic, case statements, functions, arguments, and more.
+## This document covers key concepts like variables, conditionals, loops, arithmetic, case statements, functions, arguments, and more.

----

-## 📌 Script Overview
+##  Script Overview

 The script demonstrates:
 - Printing output